Tell us about your role at LeadMD.

 I’m a Marketo fan girl.
 I have been for over seven years.
 We use it internally, though, for our clients, we’re always exploring options.
 Frankly, I wish Salesforce’s acquisitions of Pardot and Exact Target were better integrated with their flagship CRM, but each time I look at those products, they continue to disappoint me.

 Then, in terms of Sales Automation, we’re currently using PersistIQ.
 Primarily, due to a relationship with a previous employee, but we’re exploring SalesLoft.
-We also love what Engagio is doing and they recently updated their playbook functions for automated sales messaging… so, we’ll see.
+We also love what Engagio is doing and they recently updated their playbook functions for automated Sales messaging… so, we’ll see.
 We are far less secure in those tech functions.

 What are your predictions on the most impactful disruptions in Marketing Technology for 2018-2020?

 We implemented quickly, but we are optimizing slowly.
 People rarely talk about this.
 People never train for this.
 The process by which more marketers educate themselves is through mentorship, peers or conferences.
-That’s got to change and I hope MarTech companies will begin investing in the education that helps marketing leaders understand what their people need, instead of just teaching people about the features and benefits of their products.
+That’s got to change and I hope MarTech companies will begin investing in the education that helps Marketing leaders understand what their people need, instead of just teaching people about the features and benefits of their products.

 What startups in the technology industry are you watching keenly right now?

+Drift.
+I love everything about them.
 I’m also obsessed with Databox.

-How do you prepare for an AI-centric world as a business leader?
+How do you prepare for an AI-centric world as a Business Leader?

 Meh.
 I’m a little cold on the promises of AI.
 Robots don’t buy things; people do.
-I sometimes think marketers are too quick to sit behind their computer and spend on tech instead of just getting out and actually shaking the hands and looking into the eyes of their customers or future customers.
+I sometimes think marketers are too quick to sit behind their computers and spend on tech instead of just getting out and actually shaking the hands and looking into the eyes of their customers or future customers.
 The best marketers I know are that way because they have a deep understanding of their buyers.
 The idea of a persona is that the person has a name and personality.
 You should be able to talk about what “Jim” wants from your product or service.

 How do you inspire your people to work with technology?